-Course Name: Pop Music (Ragtime to Rock-N-Rock) Course Number: 1431 Duration: 1 Term (1 Semester if Taken as a Period 1A Skinny) Grade: 9-12 Prerequisites: None Note: Ragtime to Rock-N-Roll; Offered 3 rd & 4 th Term
+Course Name: Pop Music (Ragtime to Rock-N-Roll)

+Course Number: 1431

+Duration: 1 Term (1 Semester if Taken as a Period 1A Skinny)

+Grade: 9-12

+Prerequisites: None

+Note: Ragtime to Rock-N-Roll

 This course will cover the evolution of American popular music from the late 1800's to the present.
 The styles to be covered will be ragtime & blues, jazz & big band, folk music, country, rock-n-roll, and rock music.
 This course introduces and exposes the students to the various styles of music that have grown from the cultures and history of the U.S. and its peoples.